Stronger Economies Together

 Development in collaboration with the four Regional Rural Development Centers (RRDCs) and

-their land-grant university partners.
+their land-grant university partners, including especially the Purdue Center for Regional Development.
 The purpose of SET is to strengthen the capacity of communities/counties in rural America to work together in developing and implementing an economic development

 Quick Video Overview of SET